-There are two ways of working out your provisional tax.
-One is the standard option and the other one is the estimation option.
+There are a number of ways of working out your provisional tax.
+The two main ones are the standard option and the estimation option.
 If you are also registered for GST and meet the other eligibility criteria, the ratio option may be available to you as well (see below for more on the GST Ratio option).

 The IRD automatically charges provisional tax using the standard option unless you choose the estimation or ratio options.

 The standard option takes your residual income tax for the previous year and makes an adjustment.
 The calculation for the adjustment from the current year is:

 The other way to work out your provisional tax is to estimate what your residual income tax will be.
 When working out the tax, keep the following points in mind:

 The due date and amount of instalments you need to make for payment of your provisional tax each year depends on your balance date, which of the above options you use and how often you pay GST (if registered).

 If you have a 31 March balance date and use the standard or estimation option, provisional tax payments are due on:

 In most circumstances you will be charged interest if the provisional tax you paid is less than your residual income tax.
 If the provisional tax you pay is more than your residual income tax, the IRD may pay you interest on the difference.